How to End a Letter (Closing Examples and Sign Off’s)

 A signature comes out as a professional, undeniable method of identifying yourself.
 It also shows that you physically prepared the letter yourself, adding to its credibility.
 Each type of letter (physical and email) calls for an accepted technique for including a signature, as we shall see later on.

-Why It is Necessary to End a Letter in an Appropriate Manner?
+Why is It necessary to End a Letter Appropriately?

 That being said, ending your letter appropriately can potentially paint a positive image of you in the reader’s mind, acting as a gateway for vital follow-up communication.
 For example, let’s say you presented your application for a publicly advertised job opening.
 While making a shortlist of the candidates to contact, the employer could decide to use sign-off methods as a criterion to determine the applicants who look more professional.
 You may decide to utilize the last sentence to emphasize the key takeaways of your letter or use it to insinuate a certain feeling or emotion.